This vegetarian quesadilla recipe is a perfect, satisfying combination of smooth cheese with sautéed shallots and asparagus.

-- It is delicious
+- It is delicious.

-- They have yummy cheese
+- They have yummy cheese and dip.

-- I could say hell and not get yelled at
+- I could say hell and not get yelled at.

 “Can I have HELuva Good!
 Cheese?”
 “This HELuva Good!
 Cheese is so goooood.”
 “Can I dip my chip in the HELuva Good! bacon horseradish dip?”

 I’d try to snicker silently after I said it so my mom wouldn’t take offense.
-And frankly, I’m surprised my mother allowed it as I never heard her say a cuss word.
-Ever.

 Even now when I say it, I say it in my head as I did as a child, because it amuses me.
 I don’t say it out loud to Christopher any more.
 He stopped being amused about the way I inflected those words years ago.